-Under head coach Joe Dykstra’s leadership, the Utah swimming and diving teams have reached new heights both in the pool and the classroom the past three seasons.
-Over that period, they have broken all 22 of the men’s school records and 12 of 22 women’s school records.
-They have sent 30 swimmers and divers to NCAA Championships with seven earning All-America honors.
-The men’s team has finished as high as 22nd and the women have placed 29th in the nation.
-Two Utes have won individual Pac-12 championships.
+Under head coach Joe Dykstra's leadership, the Utah swimming and diving teams have reached new heights both in the pool and the classroom in the past four seasons.
+Over that period, they have broken all 22 of the men's school records and 14 of 22 women's school records.
+They have sent 37 swimmers and divers to NCAA Championships with seven earning All-America honors.
+The men's team has finished as high as 22nd and the women have placed 29th.
+Two Utes have won Pac-12 championships.

 Academically, the Utes have earned Academic All-America team status every semester, with the men posting a 3.38 GPA and the women recording a 3.42 GPA.
-In 2016, 17 men were named to the Pac-12 All-Academic Team, with their seven first-team selections tying Stanford for the most of any school.
-The women placed 18 on the Pac-12 All Academic Team, giving them the most selections of any Pac-12 school.
-In addition, 38 swimmers and divers have been named CSCAA Scholar All-Americans.
+In 2017, 15 men were named to the Pac-12 All-Academic Team, giving them the second-most honorees after Stanford.
+The women placed a team record 22 on the Pac-12 All-Academic Team, giving them the most selections of any Pac-12 school.
+In addition, 21 swimmers and divers have been named CSCAA Scholar All-Americans.

-With their third record-breaking recruiting class in a row, the program looks for the 2016-17 season to be another record breaker.
+With another great recruiting class coming in, the program looks to make the 2017-18 season another record breaker.

-Joe Dykstra is in his fourth season at Utah.
-Under Dykstra’s tutelage, 75 percent of the program’s records have been broken and both the men’s and women’s teams have finished in the top 30 at the NCAA Championships.
-In his first year, two swimmers won Pac-12 event titles, marking the first time that had occurred since Utah joined the conference.
+Joe Dykstra is in his fifth season at Utah.
+Under Dykstra's tutelage, 80 percent of the program's records have been broken and both the men's and women's teams have finished in the top 30 at the NCAA Championships.

 Prior to arriving in Salt Lake City, Dykstra was the head women's team coach at North Texas for seven seasons, transforming one of the lowest ranked teams in NCAA Division I into a perennial conference championship contender and qualifying swimmers to the NCAA Championships.